SMControl/SM_SS/README.md

 ## Usage

+1. Download the executable from the [Releases Page](https://github.com/SMControl/SM_SS/releases).
-Run the executable on the target machine.
+2. Run the executable on the target machine.